Plan of Reorganization, Disclosure Statement, and Confirmation

 Both prongs must be cleared.

-For equity classes, acceptance requires more than two-thirds in amount of allowed interests actually voting (no separate "number" prong).
+For equity classes, acceptance requires at least two-thirds in amount of allowed interests actually voting (no separate "number" prong).

 Important automatic-treatment rules: